MFerretti27/Scoreboard/README.md

     -	One of selected teams has data to display.
 -	A message on clock screen will appear telling why clock is displaying.

 ## Requirements
 - Python needs to be installed and in your PATH (install [HERE](https://www.python.org/downloads/))<br />
 - pip (usually installed with python) needs to be installed <br />
 - All other requirements are in requirements.txt file and will be installed when you run the main.py file in virtual environment.

-Unique Libraries Script needs to be installed to work (these will be installed in virtual environment when running main.py):<br />
-  - adafruit-circuitpython-ticks -- Used to keep track of when to fetch data and switch displaying teams <br />
-  - FreeSimpleGUI -- Used to install Python GUI library  <br />
-  - pillow -- Used to resize logo images without losing quality <br />
-  - requests -- Used for being able to grab data from ESPN API <br />
-  - ruff -- Used for code quality rules for repo <br />
-  - MLB-StatsAPI -- Used to get more MLB data and used as a backup if ESPN fetching fails for MLB <br />
-  - nba_api -- Used to get more MLB data and used as a backup if ESPN fetching fails for MLB <br />
-  - nhl-api-py -- Used to get more MLB data and used as a backup if ESPN fetching fails for MLB <br />
-  - rapidfuzz -- Used to find best matches within lists <br />
-  - orjson -- Used to send data between subprocess as JSON <br />

 ## Hardware Recommended
 - Raspberry PI (3b+ and up, the better the CPU the less lag displaying images)